所有页面

 Topics

-Generate Image Hidden by default.
-For models that support image generation (e.g., Gemini), manually enable this button to generate images.
+Generate Image is not displayed by default.
+For models that support image generation (e.g., Gemini), it needs to be manually enabled before images can be generated.

 Model Settings